-(c) The local school board shall adopt, for each school, a local time schedule which specifies the distribution of instructional time among the following learning areas to be taught in grades 1-8 at all learning levels in the school:
+(c) The school board shall adopt, for each school, a local time schedule which specifies the distribution of instructional time among the following learning areas to be taught in learning level 1-8 in the school:

-(1) For the elementary grades 1-8, where no middle school has been established by vote of the local school board:
+(1) For the elementary learning levels 1-8, where no middle school has been established by vote of the school board:

 a.
-Ed 306.31, relative to an arts education;
+Ed 306.31, relative to a competency-based arts program;

 b.
-Ed 306.37, relative to an English/language arts and reading program;
+Ed 306.37, relative to a competency-based English/language arts and reading program;

 c.
-Ed 306.40, relative to a health education program;
+Ed 306.40, relative to a competency-based health education program;

 d.
-Ed 306.41, relative to a physical education program;
+Ed 306.41, relative to a competency-based physical education program;

 e.
-Ed 306.42, relative to digital literacy program;
+Ed 306.42, relative to a competency-based digital literacy program;

 f.
-Ed 306.43, relative to a mathematics program;
+Ed 306.43, relative to a competency-based mathematics program;

 g.
-Ed 306.45, relative to a science education; and
+Ed 306.45, relative to a competency-based science program; and

 h.
-Ed 306.46, relative to a social studies program; and
+Ed 306.46, relative to a competency based social studies program; and

 (2) For middle school:

 a.
-Ed 306.31, relative to an arts education;
+Ed 306.31, relative to a competency-based arts program;

 b.
-Ed 306.37, relative to an English/language arts and reading program;
+Ed 306.37, relative to a competency-based English/language arts and reading program;

 c.
-Ed 306.40, relative to a health education program;
+Ed 306.40, relative to a competency-based health education program;

 d.
-Ed 306.41, relative to a physical education program;
+Ed 306.41, relative to a competency-based physical education program;

 e.
-Ed 306.38, relative to a family and consumer science education;
+Ed 306.38, relative to a competency-based family and consumer science program;

 f.
-Ed 306.42, relative to digital literacy program;
+Ed 306.42, relative to a competency-based digital literacy program;

 g.
-Ed 306.43, relative to a mathematics program;
+Ed 306.43, relative to a competency-based mathematics program;

 h.
-Ed 306.45, relative to a science education;
+Ed 306.45, relative to a competency-based science program;

 i.
-Ed 306.46, relative to a social studies program; and
+Ed 306.46, relative to a competency-based social studies program; and

 j.
-Ed 306.47, relative to a technology and engineering education.
+Ed 306.47, relative to a competency-based technology and engineering program.

-(d) If the local school board determines that one or more world languages might be offered at a middle school in the district, the local school board shall develop a policy for each middle school relative to providing supplemental instruction in one or more world languages, including the extent of this instruction and the students to whom it is offered.
+(d) If the school board determines that one or more world languages might be offered at a middle school in the district, the school board shall develop a policy for each middle school relative to providing supplemental instruction in one or more world languages, including the extent of this instruction and the students to whom it is offered.

 (e) If a co-curricular program is offered, it shall consist of those activities that are designed to supplement and enrich regular academic instruction, provide opportunities for social development, and encourage participation in clubs, athletics, performing groups, and service to school and community.

-(f) The local school board shall develop a policy that grants acknowledgement of achievement to students taking coursework in the seventh or eighth grade toward high school graduation, if the course demonstrates district or graduation competencies consistent with related high school course(s) and the student achieves satisfactory standards of performance.

-(g) If a district chooses to offer extended learning opportunities in a middle school, the extended learning opportunities shall:
+(g) If a middle school student requests an ELO, the school shall make a reasonable effort to accommodate them.
+The extended learning opportunities shall:

-(1) Consist of activities designed to:

-a.
-Provide credit or supplement regular academic courses; and

-b.
+(1) Provide the opportunity to develop and demonstrate achievement of competencies;

+(2).
 Promote the schools and individual students’ educational goals and objectives;

-(2) Be governed by a policy adopted by the local school board that:

-a.
-Provides for the administration and supervision of the program;

-b.
-Outlines how certified school personnel oversee an individual student’s program;

-c.
-Requires that each extended learning proposal meet rigorous measurable standards and be approved by the school prior to its beginning;

-d.
+(3).
 Specifies whether or not credit can be granted for extended learning activities, including, but not limited to, independent study, private instruction, team sports, performing groups, internships, community service, and work study; and

-e.
+(4).
 Requires that acknowledgement of achievement for an extended learning activity be approved by a certified educator;

-(3) Incorporate student participation in selecting, organizing, and carrying out extended leaning activities;
+(5) Incorporate student participation in selecting, organizing, and carrying out extended leaning activities;